In their book The Elements of Journalism, Bill Kovach and Tom Rosenstiel identify the essential principles and practices of journalism.

 Keeping news in proportion is a cornerstone of truthfulness.
 Inflating events for sensation, neglecting others, stereotyping, or being disproportionately negative all make a less reliable map.
 The most comprehensive maps include all affected communities, not just those with attractive demographics.
 The most complete stories take into account diverse backgrounds and perspectives.

-Though proportion and comprehensiveness are subjective, their ambiguity does not lesson their significance.
+Though proportion and comprehensiveness are subjective, their ambiguity does not lessen their significance.

 Its practitioners must be allowed to exercise their personal conscience